Tips and insights to optimise

 Face-to-face visits remain meaningful and relevant as long as they have news value and the doctor feels that this contributes to a better diagnosis and treatment.

-Focusing on specific patient types for which the drug holds a relevant USP is often the fastest way to a clear positioning, particularly for new introductions in highly competitive markets.
+Focusing on specific patient types for which a treatment holds a relevant USP is often the fastest way to a clear positioning, particularly for new introductions in highly competitive markets.

 An increasing number of physicians attach great importance to ease of use for the patient.
 Especially in markets where there is little difference between the products in the physician's perception.